The Straight Story represents the Lynchian world redeemed, a pocket of America that battled dread and violence and won, earning its just reward.

 On doubles, haunted spaces, memory, and grief in Twin Peaks, Possession, and Vertigo

-The films of David Lynch are strange creatures, not unlike the strange creatures that often appear within them, but to focus only on the most ungainly of their appendages is to willfully ignore their equally beautiful qualities.
+The films of David Lynch are strange creatures, but to focus only on their most ungainly appendages is to willfully ignore their equally beautiful qualities.

 Like the absurdists, David Lynch brings us to the void to remind us it’s there—and to invite us to laugh into it.